JuicyStandoffishMan/WhiteAlbumRestorationPatch/README.md

 - Ellipses ... are automatically replaced by their single-character counterpart ….
 - To add Furigana or other tiny text above words, use `<Rbig|small>`
 - To color certain text, use `<c4Yellow text>`
+- The original Japanese text may contain <pause> characters that requires the player to manually advance the text, but not put the text on a new line.
+These are inserted automatically at the end of the line to match the Japanese version.

 ## Licenses
 - [Scarlet](https://github.com/xdanieldzd/Scarlet/blob/master/LICENSE.md)